stomp/stomp-spec/src/stomp-specification-1.1.md

 When the the `ack` mode is `auto`, then the client does not need to send the server `ACK` frames for the messages it receives.
 The server will assume the client has received the message as soon as it sends it to the the client.
-This acknowledgment mode cause cause messages being transmitted to the client to get dropped.
+This acknowledgment mode can cause messages being transmitted to the client to get dropped.

 When the the `ack` mode is `client`, then the client must send the server `ACK`